 Professional photographer, Debbie Young, will be taking individual Fall photographs of children that will be emailed to parents in digital form for free.
 Halloween costumes are welcomed!
 There will also be free popcorn!
 Special thanks to Kroger who is providing the pumpkins, paint and water and to Erin Mosher, of the Mosher Group at Keller Williams, who is providing our marketing materials.
 Please try to walk to the park and as there is very limited parking in the park.

-Brookhaven Park Conservancy, Inc. (“BPC”) is pleased to announce it has received a $1,000 grant from Wells Fargo Bank in connection with its Community Connection Grant Program.
-Thad Ellet, Board Member of BPC, accepted the award in a Days of Giving Celebration at the Carter Center on September 20, 2016.
+Brookhaven Park Conservancy, Inc. (“BPC”) is pleased to announce it received a $1,000 grant from Wells Fargo Bank in connection with its Community Connection Grant Program.
+Thad Ellett, BPC Board Member, accepted the award in a Days of Giving Celebration at the Carter Center on September 20, 2016.
 Special thanks to Brookhaven Branch Manager Yahima Ottey who nominated us for the grant.

-Brookhaven Park Conservancy, Inc. received its letter of detemination from the IRS on May 29, 2016 providing it tax exempt status.
+Brookhaven Park Conservancy, Inc. received its letter of determination from the IRS in May, 2016 providing it tax exempt status.
 Donors to the Conservancy can now deduct contributions from their federal taxes.

 Join the fun!
 Brookhaven’s second annual Bark in the Park takes place in Brookhaven Park Saturday, June 4 from 10am – 2pm.
 Don’t miss the chance to enjoy music, dog trick demonstrations, dog-related vendors, pet adoptions, food trucks and beverages!
 All dogs will receive a gift and must be on a leash!
 Free admission.